wp-plugins/wp-support-plus-responsive-ticket-system/readme.txt

 == Changelog ==
+= V 5.1 =
+* Added new ID based and created by search filters to backend ticket list
+* Added filters for front end tickets
+* Added an option for making custom fields optional/required
+* Pre-assign Agent to category
+* Bug fix for email piping
+* Bug fix for back-end filter

 = V 5.0 =
 * Email piping feature added
 * Hide Assigned task to an Agent from other agent